Dean-Kim0507/Dean-Kim0507/README.md

  <br/>
   Hi there😄<br/>
-  My name is Dean(Donghyun) and I’m currently working on full stack development🌱
+  My name is Dean(Donghyun) and I’m currently working as a  Software developer🌱

   <h3>Skiils</h3>
  <p>